hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

 tree.
 These methods are:

-1. Using the trees **_icon_** property in which case you set the default icons for the entire tree.
+1. Using the trees **_icon_** property in which case you set the default icons for the entire tree,
-2. Using the accessor `set()` allowing you to set the icons for	the entire tree or for individual data items.
+2. Using the accessor `set()` allowing you to set the icons for	the entire tree or for individual data items,
-3. As a property of a data item
+3. As a property of a data item or,
+4. By mapping property value.

 In order to add custom icons to the CheckBox or dijit Tree the following items are required: